urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  **selected_char_kind**(3) returns the kind value for the character set named NAME, if a character set with such a name is supported, or **-1** otherwise.
+  **selected_char_kind**(3) returns the kind value for the character set named **name**, if a character set with such a name is supported, or **-1** otherwise.

 ### **Options**